kilofox/kohana/system/guide/kohana/routing.md

 ### Regex

 The Kohana route system uses [perl compatible regular expressions](http://perldoc.perl.org/perlre.html) in its matching process.
-By default each key (surrounded by `<>`) will match `[^/.,;?\n]++` (or in english: anything that is not a slash, period, comma, semicolon, question mark, or newline).
+By default, each key (surrounded by `<>`) will match `[^/.,;?\n]++` (or in english: anything that is not a slash, period, comma, semicolon, question mark, or newline).
 You can define your own patterns for each key by passing an associative array of keys and patterns as an additional third argument to Route::set.

 In this example, we have controllers in two directories, `admin` and `affiliate`.
 Because this route will only match urls that begin with `admin` or `affiliate`, the default route would still work for controllers in `classes/Controller`.